Questions...we are here to help.

 A. All cheques are made out to the group conducting the fundraiser.

 A. There is no cost to start your fundraising campaign.
-Just let us know what you would like to fundraise with and we will send you your fundraising package along with the appropriate number of forms needed.
+Just let us know what you would like to fundraise with and we will send your complimentary fundraising package and order forms out to you.

 A. We provide free shipping for orders over certain minimums based on your location.
 Please give us a call to find out how many units you need to sell to qualify for the free shipping.

-A. Reply from Dr. T. Henderson (trained in both Traditional and Chinese veterinarian medicine:
+A. Reply from Dr. T Henderson (trained in both Traditional and Chinese Veterinary Medicine):